 - Monthly Cost: $2,500 (based on $500 per million MAR)

-Impact: The Standard Plan is a good choice for growing businesses but can become expensive if data usage spikes.
-As the business expands and adds more data sources, the monthly costs can rise quickly.
+Impact: The Standard Plan is an ideal for growing businesses, but it can become expensive if data usage spikes.
+As the business scales, costs can rise quickly, and teams may need to spend more time troubleshooting Fivetran sync delays across multiple connectors.

 Hevo Alternative: Hevo’s Professional Plan offers a flat-rate price for up to 5 million events at $679/month, which may be a more cost-effective and predictable option for businesses that want to keep their data costs manageable.